BonesOfGiants/vault-plugin-secrets-nats/README.md

 # 🫶 Acknowledgements

-Thanks to the original [edgefarm](https://github.com/edgefarm) team for creating the foundational vault-plugin-secrets-nats.
+Thanks to the original [edgefarm](https://github.com/edgefarm) team for creating the foundational openbao-plugin-secrets-nats.

 Thanks to the NATS developers for providing a really great way of solving many problems with communication.